-The key employee applies for a life insurance policy and as the owner of the life insurance designates the beneficiary.
+The key employee applies for a life insurance policy.
+The key employee is the owner of the life insurance and designates the beneficiary.
 Also, the key employee is typically the insured.
-The employer pays the policy premiums directly to the insurance company and the amount of the premium payment is included in the key employee's income.
+The employee pays the policy premiums directly to the insurance company.
+The employer pays a tax match for the premium payments that the employee makes, thus allowing the employee to contribute a greater amount to the tax-deferred life insurance contract and access a greater amount of cash value at retirement.